zuudo/helios.js/README.md

-#Helios.js
+#HeliosJS
-Helios.js is an in-memory key/value graph database for the browser.
+HeliosJS is an in-memory graph database for the browser.
 It uses a [Gremlin](http://gremlin.tinkerpop.com) inspired graph traversal language to query, analyze and manipulate the graph.

 __Please see the [website](http://entrendipity.github.com/helios.js/) for full documentation.__